-The following technical requirements must be fulfilled before using Shadow Manager 4 (SM4):
+The following technical requirements must be fulfilled before us sing S hadow Manager 4 ( SM4 ): J · ·

-Prerequisites Description SMU Shadow Master Unit 4.0 or higher PC a minimum of 4 GB RAM at least 100 MB free hard disk space USB port for software dongle network port/internet connection Operating system SM4 runs on computers with Windows 7 or a higher Microsoft operation system Limited functionality is also available for Windows XP, which is no long supported.
+Prerequisites Description SMU nadow Master Unit 4.0 or higher PC a minimum of 4 GB RAM at least 100 MB free hard disk space USB port for software dongle network port/internet connection Operating system SM4 runs on computers with Windows 7 or a higher Microsoft operating system Limited functionality is also available for Windows XP, which is no longer supported.
 Rights Running the desktop version: administrator rights required Running the mobile version: no administrator rights required Dongle To enable the SM4 to be used to its full extent, purchase a USB hardware dongle from us, which we will then send to you.